neural-maze/blog/content/posts/202406-crewai-melody-agents/index.md

 But the thing is that I wasn't satisfied enough with the application, so I wanted to add a cool frontend to it.
 Not just run a python file from the terminal, but an easy to use interface.

-So, with less than [100 lines of Streamlit](https://github.com/neural-maze/melody_agents/blob/master/app.py), I created something like the following:
+So, with less than [100 lines of Streamlit](https://github.com/neural-maze/melody_agents/blob/master/app.py), I created this interface:

 <p align="center">
     <img alt="img" src="img/streamlit_landing_page.png" width=500 />